 The detailed goals of this workshop are:

-- Defining best practices and addressing challenges for RE and BPM in agile environments
+- Defining best practices and addressing challenges for RE and BPM with a focus on agility and flexibility

 - Exchanging ideas for agile practices for RE and BPM